This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 Day 8: Inverness to Sydney via the Cabot Trail – Full Day

-This is the longest driving day as you circumnavigate Nova Scotia, true, but it is the Cabot Trail!
+This is the longest driving day on your Nova Scotia road trip, true, but it is the Cabot Trail!
 It's a must.
 Two choices:

 - Stay an extra day on the trail: if you have the time, stay somewhere on the trail to enjoy a bit more of it.
 I have stayed at the Chanterelle Inn & Cottages and enjoyed the restaurant of this small inn.
 It's beautiful but a bit isolated.
 I was tempted to go to Baddeck for a ceilidh but I didn't want to drive the winding road at night alone.
 If you want to take in some music as well as spend more time on the trail, I'd suggest that you stay in Baddeck.

 - Carry on to Sydney as is the plan.
-I have stayed at the beautifully situated Point of View Suites.
+I stayed at the beautifully situated Point of View Suites, which is now called North Star.
+It was renovated and now owned and operated by international designers Colin and Justin.

 The trail is 300 km and is said to take 5 hours which allows a bit of time to stop, take in the stunning views, or enjoy a lunch.
 The debate about whether to take the trail clockwise or counter-clockwise is an old one.
 Everyone has their own reasons for one over another.
 Given that you'll be starting from Inverness, this trip is taking you clockwise.